joinpursuit/Pursuit-Core-Web/fundamentals/values_types_operators/README.md

 false
 ```

+A fun fact about the `||` operator: if the left side evaluates to truthy, it stops evaluating and ignores the right side.
+This is called short circuiting.

 ### The NOT (`!`) Operator

 The `!` operator, like `typeof` takes a single value to its right.
-It returns the opposite value
+It returns the opposite value as a boolean.

 - given `true`, it returns `false`; given `false`, it returns `true`